Louie Rankin dies in Ontario car crash

 “May God keep his soul with his father, sister and niece in heaven.”

-Rankin, who police said lived in Hanover, Ont., won a Grammy in 1992 for his popular song “Typewriter.”
+Rankin, who police said lived in Hanover, Ont., was well known for his popular song “Typewriter.”

 He was also known for his role as Jamaican drug lord Teddy Bruckshot in the 2002 movie “Shottas” and for playing Ox in the movie 1998 movie “Belly.”